 |---|---|

-During the 2021-2022 academic year, Duquesne University handed out 86 bachelor's degrees in computer & information sciences.
-This is an increase of 46% over the previous year when 59 degrees were handed out.
+For the most recent IPEDS reporting year, Duquesne University handed out 77 bachelor’s degrees in computer & information sciences.

 | In State | Out of State | |